CompSciFutures/delog/README.md

 This is particularly useful for reading logfiles that contain unstructured data into Excel, PowerBI, Tableau, Python, MATLAB and many other tools that expect tabular data.

+Alot of instrumentation for security operations, IoT devices, drones and data lakes is in the form of logfiles which contains a combination of tabular data & unstructured data.
+This tool addresses that complexity and allows one to more readily make use of these files, either to inspect them or for applications such as data science.

 A mix of JSON objects, JSON arrays and XML can all be combined into a single CSV file.

-## Purpose
+## Installing

-Alot of instrumentation for IoT devices, drones and data lakes is in the form of logfiles which contains a combination of tabular data & unstructured data.
-This tool addresses that complexity and allows one to more readily make use of these files, either to inspect them or for applications such as data science.
+Download the contents of the **dist** folder - the delog.jar is an uber-jar with everything you need.

 ## Example usage